 What is a Chatbot?

-Wikipedia says, “chatbot or chatterbot is a software application used to conduct an on-line chat conversation via text or text-to-speech, in lieu of providing direct contact with a live human agent.”
+Wikipedia says, “chatbot or chatterbot is a software application used to conduct an online chat conversation via text or text-to-speech, instead of providing direct contact with a live human agent.”

 How does Chatbot Work?

 Chatbots are made for specific reasons and can base their requirements, and working can be broadly divided into two categories:

 Rule-based chatbots store particular questions and their answers.
 They use a simple true-false algorithm to understand user queries and provide relevant answers.

 However functional they have a limited range of comprehending and responding.

 Working with an AI-based chatbot